Radiants-DAO/BetterTwitFix/api.md

 ## API

-The VXTwitter API currently returns information about tweets.
-If you want more functionality added, please [Open an issue!](https://github.com/dylanpdx/BetterTwitFix/issues)
+The RADTwitter API currently returns information about tweets.
+If you want more functionality added, please [Open an issue!](https://github.com/Radiants-DAO/BetterTwitFix/issues)

 The following fields are returned:
 ```js